top of page

 Another theme of these two time periods is the increased respect for women, particularly those in leadership positions.
 During periods of rule by female leaders, like Eleanor of Aquitaine and Elizabeth I of England, there was a great flowering of cultural and artistic expression, along with “less social and sexual repression, more individualism, and social reform” (Eisler, 1988, p.139).
 Conversely, periods where there are more repressive attitudes towards women signal periods of war and violence, with the Albigensian Crusade and the Thirty Years War being two prime examples.
 These patterns throughout history show that partnership has tried to reassert itself through social movements like the Troubadours and the Rosicrucians, only for these movements to be suppressed by the dominator system where “a shift to an “unwarlike” and “unmanly” world – a world no longer governed by the “masculine” Blade – was not to be tolerated” (Eisler, 1988, p.145).

 Despite periods of regression, another underlying theme shown by these two case studies is that men are not intrinsically violent and that, given the right social and environmental conditions, they can live in peace with women, children, and other men.
-In other words, the problem is not the male gender; instead, the problem is society’s narrow definition of what constitutes true masculinity: violence and domination at the expense of love and kindness.
+In other words, the problem is not the male gender.
+Instead, the problem is society’s narrow definition of what constitutes true masculinity: violence and domination at the expense of love and kindness.
 As Michael Kimmel points out, toxic masculinity “is responsible for most of the evil in the world” and proclaims, “the unheralded goodness of the men who fight the fires and till the soil and nurture their families” (Kimmel, 1995, p.367).
 In other words, the dominator social structure inexorably drives us towards war and destruction, not ourselves.
 “In short, if we look at our present from the perspective of Cultural Transformation theory, it becomes evident that there are alternatives to a system founded on the force-based ranking of one half of humanity over the other” (Eisler, 1988, p.159).
-These alternatives will be presented in a future book.
+I will now present these alternatives in the following paragraphs.

 Bibliography